chiteroman/PlayIntegrityFix/README.md

 cd /data/data
 ```

-3. Search for the files end with `gms.appid-no-backup` firstly (without really delete it), so you can review the list of the files will be deleted, make sure it will not delete something wrong (usually it should not.
+3. Search for the files ending with `gms.appid-no-backup` firstly (without really deleting it), so you can review the list of the files that will be deleted, and make sure it will not delete something wrong (usually it should not.
 I don't think any other useful files named like this).
 If you don't really care, you can skip this step.
 ```
 find . -type f -name '*gms.appid-no-backup'
 ```